 One day this spring, New York Times reporter Deborah Acosta left her reporting up to serendipity.
 She’d followed a trail of Kodachrome slides to a huge bag full of striking images, seemingly abandoned in a trash bin in New York … Read more

 What does Shakespeare have to do with clickbait?
 How much in common did ancient indigenous peoples have with the Twitter community?
 Was Dante’s “Inferno” the original “explainer” story?
-Amy O'Leary … Read more
+Amy … Read more

 Editor’s note: In her third and final dispatch from the recent Third Coast audio storytelling conference, radio producer Julia Barton examines a dilemma journalists in every medium face: how to create good narrative on deadline.
 In a session titled “Making … Read more